polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 uphold the protocol's integrity.

-## 5. Bandernatch VRFs Cryptographic Primitives
+## 5. Bandersnatch VRFs Cryptographic Primitives

 This chapter provides a high-level overview of the Bandersnatch VRF primitive as it relates to the Sassafras protocol.